theseanstewart/Plan-Config/readme.md

 ]
 ```

-If you have rules that apply to all plays, you can define a default or fallback plan.
+If you have rules that apply to all plans, you can define a default or fallback plan.
 In the config file, set your fallback plan...

 ```php
 'fallback_plan' => '_default',